 To do this, we had to be extremely nimble; the company's priorities would often shift from quarter to quarter, in response to changing market conditions and analyst expectations.

 We had extremely tight timelines, and I was typically assigned to the most complex projects.
-My knowledge of our technology and processes, combined with the relationships I'd built across functional teams helped me present a design that could be implemented before our deadlines.
+My knowledge of our technology and processes, combined with the relationships I'd built across functional teams helped me present designs that could be quickly implemented with a minimum of revision.